adam-gaia/WDMyCloudHomeNASDebian/README.md

 # Partition the drive
 sudo fdisk /dev/sdb
 o # create partition table
+n # create a new partition
 t # set the partition type
-b # this should corespond to the `W95 FAT32` hex code n # add a new partition
+b # as in 0x0b.
+This should corespond to the `W95 FAT32` hex code

 w # Write and save chages
 # This will end the fdisk session